Datona-Labs/datona/Example-KYC.md

 PermissionError - permission denied
 ```

-Behind the scenes of datona-lib sent a *VaultRequest* transaction to the vault server signed by the user's private key.
-The vault server authenticated the signature in the VaultRequest and called the ``getPermissions`` method of the contract, passing it the requested file ID and the signatory recovered from the signature.
-Based on the read-bit within permissions byte returned from ``getPermissions``, the vault server returned either a success or error *VaultResponse*.
+Behind the scenes, datona-lib sent a *VaultRequest* transaction to the vault server signed by the user's private key.
+The vault server's datona-lib [VaultKeeper](https://datona-lib.readthedocs.io/en/latest/howto.html#creating-a-data-vault-server) authenticated the signature in the VaultRequest and called the ``getPermissions`` method of the contract, passing it the requested file ID and the signatory recovered from the request's cryptographic signature.
+Based on the read-bit within the permissions byte returned from ``getPermissions``, the vault server returned either a success or error *VaultResponse*.

 ### 7. As any user, get information about the Smart Data Access Contract